MtFranke/cpp-learning-projects/README.md

 This repository is a collection of small, self-contained C++ projects .

 ## Projects
-- Casino Number Guessing
+- Casino number guessing
-- Rock Paper Scissors
+- Rock-Paper-Scissors
+- Fibonacci numbers